cpvrlab/SLProject_doc/onPaint.md

                      * All visible nodes without transparencies (opaque) are added to the _opaqueNodes vector.
                      * All visible nodes with transparencies are added to the _blendNodes vector.
             * SLSceneView::draw3DGLAll:
-               * Blending is turned off and the depthtest on
+               * Blending is turned off and the depth test on
                * SLSceneView::draw3DGLNodes is called for every node in the _opaqueNodes vector:
                   * The view matrix is applied to the modelview matrix
                   * The nodes world matrix is applied to the modelview matrix
                   * SLMesh::draw is called on all meshes of the node:
                      * 1) Apply the drawing bits
                      * 2) Apply the uniform variables to the shader
-                        * 2a) Activate a shader program if it is not yet in use and apply all its material paramters.
+                        * 2a) Activate a shader program if it is not yet in use and apply all its material parameters.
                         * 2b) Pass the modelview and modelview-projection matrix to the shader.
                         * 2c) If needed build and pass the inverse modelview and the normal matrix.
                         * 2d) If the mesh has a skeleton and HW skinning is applied pass the joint matrices.